 Description

-PLAN: the bridge spans a chasm located in the ‘wild garden’ to the west of the Loggia and Panel Garden.
+The bridge in the 'wild garden' at Shrubland Hall was built between 1855 and 1858.
+It is constructed from coursed and squared limestone rubble.
+The bridge spans a chasm located to the west of the Loggia and Panel Garden.

-EXTERIOR: the substantial bridge has a semicircular single span.
-Large blocks of stone with chisel-draughted margins alternate with the prominent voussoirs which project beyond the archway, and the stones of the soffit have a punched finish.
-The bridge has a low parapet surmounted by six large plain piers of roughly finished artificial stone, through which a wooden handrail is threaded.
+The substantial structure features a semicircular single span.
+Large blocks of stone with chisel-draughted margins alternate with prominent voussoirs that project beyond the archway, while the stones of the soffit have a punched finish.
+The bridge is equipped with a low parapet topped by six large plain piers made of roughly finished artificial stone, through which a wooden handrail is threaded.
 The piers at either end have flat square caps.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.